tsunami416604/azure-docs.hu-hu/articles/active-directory/managed-identities-azure-resources/how-to-manage-ua-identity-arm.md

 ---
-title: Hogyan hozhat létre, és a egy Azure Resource Manager használatával felügyelt felhasználó által hozzárendelt Identitások törlése
+title: Create & delete a user-assigned managed identity using Azure Resource Manager
-description: Lépésről lépésre való létrehozása és törlése a felhasználó által hozzárendelt identitások az Azure Resource Manager által felügyelt.
+description: Step by step instructions on how to create and delete user-assigned managed identities using Azure Resource Manager.
 services: active-directory
 documentationcenter: ''
 author: MarkusVi